“Mental health… is not a destination, but a process. It’s about how you drive, not where you’re going.” – Noam Shpance

 Sadly that is rarely ever the case.
 I finally decided to take control of my mental health.
 I did some research about which apps are the most helpful and downloaded them.
-I have experimented with a handful of different apps.
+I’ve experimented with a handful of different apps.
 My top three favorite and the most helpful ones in my opinion are

 - Year in Pixels

 Each one offers its own unique and helpful support, customizable to you.